iwanders/feature_detector_fast/README.md

 This is a highly optimised implementation of the FAST feature detector, described in "Machine Learning for High-Speed Corner Detection" by Rosten and Drummond, [doi](https://doi.org/10.1007/11744023_34).

 The found features from this crate are equivalent to the output of OpenCV.
-Runtime is almost half of OpenCV with identical image and parameters.
+Runtime is almost ~~half~~ a third of OpenCV with identical image and parameters.

 It makes heavy use of the AVX2 instruction set to achieve the highest possible throughput.
 In addition to this, the minimum consecutive pixel count is configurable, with 9 being the lower bound, up to the entire circle of 16 pixels.
 At 12 an additional cardinal direction check is possible, allowing for even more speedups in images where a consecutive count of `n >= 12` is feasible.